 Store in a chest freezer at zero temperatures for maximum longevity.

 Thinking ahead is another way to save money on meat.
 For instance, you might not need ground beef when it goes on sale in March.

 Do you have the freezer space to buy and store it a few months in advance?
-If so, you could see big money savings on grocery purchases for the future.
+If so, you could see big money savings on grocery purchases in the future.

 Combine sale prices with bulk purchases and watch your savings rate soar.

 Working at a grocery market is another way to save big on meat purchases.
 Almost all grocery stores give employee discounts on meat purchases.

 I have a friend who works at a local butcher shop in our town.
 He gets a 15% discount on every meat purchase he makes.